jmamma/MCL/README.md

 It is compatibile with the MegaCommand Arduino Shield and the Arduino IDE framework.

-This is a fork of Manuel Odendahl's MIDICtrl Framework for the Ruin&Wesen MiniCommand MIDI controller: https://github.com/wesen/mididuino
+This is a fork of Manuel Odendahl's MIDICtrl Framework: https://github.com/wesen/mididuino

 The updated repository contains numerous enhancements and fixes.